Simple in concept, difficult to master, sales strategy can make all the difference. successful sales tactics are driven by a winning strategy.

 Adversaries all have observable limitations that constrain options.

-Perhaps Sun Tzu’s most familiar quote is “Victory lies not in defeating the enemy but in defeating the enemy’s strategy for therein is his vulnerability.”
+Perhaps Sun Tzu’s most familiar quote is “Victory lies not in defeating the enemy but in defeating the enemy’s strategy for therein lies his vulnerability.”

 Both generals and vendors have limited resources and there will only be one winner.
 More so, the customer is akin to the territory that most battles are fought over.